 The Partnership is consolidated in the financial statements of the Company.
-As of March 31, 2016, the Company owned approximately 88% of the common units of the Partnership and the Company's wholly-owned subsidiary, Viper Energy Partners GP LLC, is the General Partner of the Partnership.
+As of June 30, 2016, the Company owned approximately 88% of the common units of the Partnership and the Company's wholly-owned subsidiary, Viper Energy Partners GP LLC, is the General Partner of the Partnership.
+See Note 15-Subsequent Events for a description of the Partnership's August 2016 public offering of common units.